 You can complain about an agency’s actions under the Freedom of Information Act 1982 (FOI Act).
-This is a separate process from asking for review of a decision made under the FOI Act.
+This is a separate process from asking for an Information Commissioner review of a decision that has been made under the FOI Act by an agency.
 Complaints usually focus on how an agency has handled your freedom of information (FOI) request or complied with other obligations under the FOI Act.

-Before making a complaint, you should raise your concerns directly with the agency.
-You can make a complaint at any point in the FOI process.
+Prior to making a complaint, you should raise your concerns directly with the agency.

 When you make an FOI complaint, an OAIC staff member will contact you to discuss your complaint and you will be kept informed of the progress of your complaint.
 Before deciding whether to investigate your complaint, we may make preliminary inquiries of the agency you have complained about.
 If the Information Commissioner decides to investigate your complaint, we will write to the agency and request information to assist with the investigation.

 You can find out more at What will happen to my FOI complaint?

 Lodging a complaint